 Let us study more about Careers in Software Testing in detail:

-In the Software testing, there are two terms used: QA(Quality Assurance) and testing.
-Quality Assurance is the basically a process of activities designed to ensure the system will meet its objectives & create a quality software.
-QA process is much more about giving the continuous monitoring and consistent improvement and maintenance of process.
-QA is used to set up the process for a prevention of bugs appearing, TESTING activity is basically called the “Quality Control” which is used to measures the quality of the product.
-Testing is Identification or uncovering the bugs before moving to actual users.
+In Software testing, two terms are used: QA(Quality Assurance) and testing.
+Quality Assurance is a process of activities designed to ensure the system will meet its objectives & create quality software.
+The QA process is more about continuous monitoring and consistent improvement and maintenance.
+QA is used to set up the process for the prevention of bugs appearing, Testing activity iy called the “Quality Control,” which is used to measure the quality of the product.
+Testing is the Identification or uncovering of the bugs before moving to actual users.

 Career Path in Software Testing

 Following are the different career paths in software testing:

 - Analytical Skill: Software testers should have good analytical skills, which will help to understand a complex system, break it up into smaller systems and write test cases.

 - Verbal and Written Communication Skills: To become a good software tester, they must have good verbal and written communication skills.
 A tester needs to write test conditions, test cases, test strategies/plans, and bug reports that should be easy to read and understand.
 During defects or other follow up tester needs to collaborate with a developer; it will require good communication.

 - Time Management & Organization Skills: A tester should be good at time management, as it is directly connected with the release of the code.
 They should manage to work efficiently with organizational skills.

 - Attitude: Software testers must have a great attitude to the ‘test to break’ system, self-learning, and improving technical and other skills.
 Sometimes tester needs to take ownership to complete a task without any supervision.

 - Passion: A software tester must have a passion for the testing field to be involved in it.